 One of our latest additions to the Best of British range, The Yorkshire Wolds, follows the National Cycle Network route 66 and is a journey of rolling hills, stunning coastal views, pretty villages, historic sites and gardens.
 Timeless landscapes set the scene here for some picturesque leisurely pedallin’.
-For cyclists after something more challenging, we also have a new self-guided version of the classic Way of the Roses coast to coast cycling route, which takes in more of Yorkshire’s undulating landscapes.
+For cyclists after something more challenging, we also have a self-guided version of the classic Way of the Roses coast-to-coast cycling route, which takes in more of Yorkshire’s undulating landscapes.

 If you love being outdoors, than you will fall in love with Yorkshire!
 Not only is it the largest county in the United Kingdom, it is also one of the greenest too and is known and celebrated for its beautiful landscapes and rich history.
 Cycling here is not always flat and definitely features some challenges, but any effort is always rewarded with unparalleled views.

 Famed for its picture-perfect landscapes, the Yorkshire Dales National Park stretches across miles of wild moors, stone-built villages, scenic woodlands and rolling hills – all waiting to be explored!
 The region is also blessed with a stunning stretch of coastline bursting with charming fishing towns and villages dotted with iconic beach huts, impressive cliffs and sandy beaches.

 If you look at the list of top cities to visit in UK, York will definitely take one of the top spots.
 Boasting 2,000 years of history, this former capital of Northern England, is bursting with things to explore and enjoy – no visit here is complete without a visit to its unmissable gothic cathedral, whilst its historic medieval streets are perfect for souvenir shopping.